 Aboriginal people who had arrived in the 1960s began to learn more about the Aboriginal people who had lived here before they arrived.
 Aboriginal people we have talked to remember learning about the Appin Massacre, Pemulwuy, Kogi and the many challenges the people of the river made to the new settlement in the early days.
 Bert Groves came back to live at the suburb of Herne Bay and told people about the old Salt Pan Creek camp.
 Tom Williams Jnr became an important community leader with the Foundation for Aboriginal Affairs who worked all along the river from his home at La Perouse.
 Families grew up and young people married and had their own children in the area, making them feel closer to the river country.

-In the 1970s the Georges River Aboriginal community was actively involved in the political campaigns like the Black Moratorium in 1971 and the Embassy in 1972.
+In the 1970s the Georges River Aboriginal community was actively involved in the political campaigns like the Black Moratorium and the Embassy in 1972.
 Pat Eatock was one Green Valley resident who had a major role in the campaigns.
 In the mid 1970s, elders like Jacko Campbell and Ted Thomas explained to people the importance of the free community at Salt Pan Creek which had challenged the government.